6 Common Habits that can Make PMS Suddenly Worse

 Water binds to sodium, which means consuming too much sodium can make PMS suddenly worse with bloating and water retention.
 Avoid adding table salt to your meals, and avoid processed foods that contain high sodium levels.
 Instead, eat a higher amount of fruits and vegetables to help flush sodium and waste from your body and relieve bloating.

 Stress is a normal part of life.
 However, suffering from long-term stress without relief increases your body’s cortisol levels while throwing other hormones off-balance.
 Find new ways to manage stress more effectively doing things that help you relax.
 Try yoga, meditation, deep breathing, relaxing in a warm bath, or separating yourself from people and other activities that tend to stress you out.
 This can help lessen those bad PMS symptoms all of a sudden.

 Sleep deprivation increases your stress level and interferes with healthy hormone balance.
 Lack of sleep can also interfere with your hunger, emotions, and mental clarity.
 Improve your sleeping environment as needed so you can get a great night’s sleep, and eliminate problems that contribute to a poor night’s sleep.

 If you’re still experiencing PMS symptoms after making healthy lifestyle changes, make an appointment with your gynecologist to discuss other possible treatments.
 Together, you and your doctor can identify the source of PMS, and work on developing an effective treatment plan.

 Do you suffer from PMS and want relief from monthly symptoms?
-The board-certified physicians at Women’s Care Florida offer comprehensive, board-certified gynecologic care, including annual preventative exams, and treatment for menopause and other gynecologic conditions.
+The board-certified physicians at Women’s Care offer comprehensive, board-certified gynecologic care, including annual preventative exams, and treatment for menopause and other gynecologic conditions.

-If you suffer from severe PMS, schedule an appointment with Women’s Care Florida for help with managing and treating your PMS symptoms.
+If you suffer from severe PMS, schedule an appointment with Women’s Care for help with managing and treating your PMS symptoms.